Dozens of cars ablaze at mechanics in East Auckland suburb of Mount Wellington

-More than a dozen cars are ablaze at a mechanics in east Auckland this afternoon.
+More than a dozen cars were ablaze at a mechanics in east Auckland this afternoon.

 The fire at Import Vehicle Compliance & Repairs Ltd on Carbine Rd, Mount Wellington, began around 4pm today.